Londa-LG/Vacation-finder/README.md

-An advertising platform for travel agent.
+Vacation Finder is an advertising platform for travel agent.

 ## How to run the website
 1. Download all the App files.